Reads 'Shimadzu GCMSsolution' .qgd GC-MS data files.

 Value

-A 2D chromatogram from the chromatogram stream in matrix
+A 2D chromatogram from the chromatogram stream in matrix,

-format, according to the value of
+data.frame, or data.table format, according to the value of

-format according to the value of data_format
+long format according to the value of data_format.

 A chromatogram or list of chromatograms in the format specified by